davidc1/TRANSLATE/README.md

 Basis of simulation outlined in Wojcik, M., & Tachiya, M. (2002).
 Electron transport and electron–ion recombination in liquid argon: Simulation based on the Cohen–Lekner theory.
 Chemical Physics Letters, 363(3-4), 381-388. doi:10.1016/s0009-2614(02)01177-6

+## Citing this software
+When using this software, please cite the article which describes this work:

+TRANSLATE - a Monte Carlo simulation of electron transport in liquid argon

+Zach Beever (Boston U. and Fermilab), David Caratelli (Fermilab and UC, Santa Barbara), Angela Fava (Fermilab), Francesco Pietropaolo (CERN), Francesca Stocker (CERN and Yale U., Math.
+Dept.) et al.

+e-Print: 2211.12645 [physics.ins-det]

+DOI: 10.1016/j.cpc.2023.109056 (publication)

+Published in: Comput.Phys.Commun.
+297 (2024), 109056

 ## Getting Started
 Running the executable for LArCADe will walk you through the parameters to be specified before the simulation begins.
 The resulting data is exported to the py/simulation-runs folder.
 Examples of studies carried out with the produced simulations can be found at